 Social data analysis is the analysis of customer interactions on social media platforms, and involves collecting and analyzing social metrics, like average reach, total engagements, total impressions, trending topics, and more.

 However, businesses receive a huge amount of unstructured data, in other words, data that’s hard to quantify because it comes in strings of text.
-In some social media analytics tools, you can easily filter by topic and sentiment to get a bird's eye view of how customers perceive particular products or services, but they don't delve deep into the ‘why’.
+In some social media analytics tools, you can easily filter by topic and sentiment to get a bird's eye view of how customers perceive particular products or services, but they don't scratch beneath the surface and explain ‘why’.

-For example, why are there more negative opinions about customer support than usual?
+For example, maybe you want to know why there are more negative opinions about customer support than usual.

-That’s where social data analysis tools for text come in handy.
-In this article, we’ll focus on analyzing text data in social media, and why it’s important for gaining even deeper insights about your customers and your overall business.
+In this article, we’ll focus on analyzing data in social media conversations, and why it’s important for gaining even deeper insights about your customers.